 If you prefer the full-time approach, you can study a GDC-approved course, which can be accessed through a number of universities, including the University of Northampton and the University of Portsmouth.

 There are no right or wrong answer when it comes to training as a dental nurse.
 The method by which you train will depend on how quickly you want to qualify or your financial constraints.
 Once you have established these parameters, you can decide which method is best for you.

 Once you have successfully completed an approved qualification you will need to register with the GDC, a governing body which regulates dentists and dental care professionals.
 You can then begin working in hospitals, private clinics or general practices.

-The more experience you have as a dental nurse the easier it is for you to progress into different roles such as dental hygienist or dental therapist, professions which are often referred to as oral health practitioners.
+Once you have several years of experience under your belt, you can start mapping out your career path.
+The more experience you have as a dental nurse the easier it is for you to progress into different roles.

 Locum work is one of the options you can consider as a dental nurse.
 This route offers a number of advantages such as flexibility to work shifts that suit your lifestyle, higher rates of pay and the opportunity to learn different techniques in a range of settings.

 You might want to increase your knowledge of dental science further, in which case professions such as dental hygienist, dental therapist or orthodontic therapist (professions which are often referred to as oral health practitioners) are routes to consider.

 If you are interested in learning more about our locum dental nursing opportunities, contact our dedicated team via email or call 01785 256 605 during office hours.

 Keen to learn more about dental nursing?
 Check out our other blog articles:

 *Research carried out by Technavio.